 Side effects of the abortion pill include heavy bleeding, headache, diarrhea, nausea, vomiting and cramping.
 However, with self-managed abortions, it gets more complicated than that.
 The abortion pill is medically allowed in cases where a pregnancy is less than ten weeks along.
 However, in McCormack’s case, she thought she was less than nine weeks, but she was actually closer to 20 weeks.
 Utilizing the abortion pill at such a late stage in her pregnancy was not medically allowed and is part of the reason behind her arrest.

-This is why it is vital to get an ultrasound before making any decisions about your pregnancy.
-Many states, including Oklahoma, make it mandatory to receive an ultrasound before being able to take any actions regarding abortion methods.
-The reason for this is that an ultrasound confirms a viable pregnancy, as well as how far along you are, which determines what abortion methods are available to you.
+This is why it is vital to get an limited ultrasound before making any decisions about your pregnancy.
+Many states, including Oklahoma, make it mandatory to receive an limited ultrasound before being able to take any actions regarding abortion methods.
+The reason for this is that an limited ultrasound confirms a viable pregnancy, as well as how far along you are, which determines what abortion methods are available to you.
 Without having this information, you are putting your health at risk unnecessarily.

 Just like with any medical procedure, abortion is something you need to be well-informed on if you are considering it for yourself.
 Your health and safety are of the utmost importance and you need accurate information to make an informed decision.
-At Hope Pregnancy Center, we offer free ultrasounds and abortion education.
+At Hope Pregnancy Center, we offer free limited ultrasounds and abortion education.
 Our goal is to provide you with accurate medical services and information and provide the education and tools you need to explore your pregnancy options.
 All of our services are provided at no charge, are 100% confidential, and we never financially benefit from your decision.
 Text 405-531-9011, request an appointment online, or walk into one of our five locations in Oklahoma today.
 Hope does not provide abortions, but is here for you if you need a safe space to explore your pregnancy options without bias or judgment.